-Life can sometimes feel as if it is going at 100mph, so it’s important to press pause and just be in the moment every once in a while.
+Life can sometimes feel as if it is going at 100mph, so it’s important to press pause and just live in the moment every once in a while.

 Even something as simple as unwinding by having a warm bubble bath once a week can be the key to recharging your batteries and getting you back on track.